 3 Favorites 0 Comments

 Explore plastic pollution in the North Pacific Ocean at this terrific site.
-Take a virtual journey on one of the ships that measures and keeps track of marine pollution.
-You ...more
+Use the menu box on the left to explore lessons, view the videos, and get the free Science ...more

-In the ClassroomUse your interactive whiteboard and projector to introduce this site and one voyage.
-Point out all the little sail boat icons.
-Click to see text and images.
-Use these lessons as is or adapt for your own use.
-Consider having students work in groups of four, and have each group explore a different voyage (listed by year).
-There are a lot of sail boat placemarkers for each voyage.
-Have the small groups of students investigate the first several days of each voyage together.
-After that, suggest they split the placemarkers up, take notes about what they learn, and inform each other about what happened on the days they investigated.
-Once they've investigated their voyage, remix the groups so you have one student from each of the different voyages together.
+In the ClassroomUse your interactive whiteboard and projector to introduce this site.
+Use the Trash Tracker lesson as is or adapt for your own use.
+Consider having students work in groups of four, and have each group explore a different expedition (listed by year and selected by you).
+Have the small groups of students investigate the first several days of the selected expedition together.
+After that, have pairs take notes about what they learn, using Memo Notepad, reviewed here, then have partners compare notes for the days they investigated.
+Once they've investigated their expedition, remix the groups so you have one student from each of the different expeditions together.
 Have them share information and determine what was alike and different for each year.
-Use a graphic organizer or mind mapping tool such as WiseMapping reviewed here, or Exploratree reviewed here to help students keep track of the information.
-Once done have students access the additional resources page and click on the comparison mapping button.
-Have them compare their information to the maps provided.
+Use a graphic organizer or mind mapping tool such as WiseMapping, reviewed here, to help students keep track of the information.
+Once done have students access the additional resources pages (the blogs will often have more information for the expeditions), and look at the maps.
 Older students may want to investigate information about careers related to GIS, Conservation, and Marine Biology by using the link at the bottom of the page.